-As illustrated in Figure 4, the Township's housing stock is mostly singlefamily at 87%.
-Only 2% of the housing stock contains two (2) units, while only 11% of the housing stock is comprised of mobile homes within a mobile home park.
-By comparison, the Village's housing stock is more diverse; only 56% of the Village's housing stock is single-family (attached/detached) homes, while 15% are multi-family with at least 2 units.
-The Village has a high percentage of mobile homes in mobile home parks (30%) as the Village contains the only municipally-owned mobile home park within the State.

-Nearly ninety percent (90%) of the Township's occupied housing units are owner-occupied.
+As illustrated in Figure 5, the Township's housing stock is mostly single-family at 91%.
+The estimate did not find an duplexes, and only 8.9% of the housing stock is comprised of mobile homes within a mobile home park.
+By comparison, the Village's housing stock is more diverse; only 49% of the Village's housing stock is single-family (attached/detached) homes, while 2.4% are duplexes, 22% are multi-family, and 26% are mobile homes.
+The Village has a high percentage of mobile homes as the Village contains the only municipally-owned mobile home park within the State.
+Nearly 95% of the Township's occupied housing units are owner-occupied.